Chart Color Schemes

 Surry Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 63 projects likely impacting the area.
-Notable ones include Sydney Jewish Museum Redevelopment, Marlborough House Redevelopment, The Post House, and Mariyung Fleet (New Intercity Fleet).
-Those detailed below are expected to be most relevant.
+Notable projects include Sydney Jewish Museum Redevelopment, Marlborough House Redevelopment, The Post House, and Mariyung Fleet (New Intercity Fleet).
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.